neopragma/rpn_kata/NOTES.md

 I'm going to do this with JavaScript, starting with the basic RPN engine and then extending that out to a service, and then a quick front-end.

+I'm pressed for time, task started interspersed with getting ready to leave shared office, then drove out for a meeting and got back late.

 2017-09-07:

 - set up some base things, disappointed about not being able to reconcile